SkafteNicki/dtu_mlops/s1_development_environment/README.md

     The learning objectives of this session are:

-    * Understand the basics of the command line
+    * Understand the basics of the command line.
-    * Being able to create reproducible virtual environments
+    * Being able to create reproducible virtual environments.
-    * Can use a modern IDE / editor for code development
+    * Able to use a modern IDE / editor for code development
-    * Can write and run a Python program implementing a simple deep learning model
+    * Write and run a Python program, implementing a simple deep learning model